 1080p gives the highest resolution, with the Super 35 footage being a touch softer.
 4K Super35 (APS-C crop) also provides better resolution than the 4K full-frame.
 The video output in total is extremely detailed and for the best quality you want to take 4K footage and downscale to 1080p.

 On-sensor phase detection helps enormously with autofocusing, cutting down massively on focus hunting with video.
 There is some control over the AF system via AF speed where you can switch between tracking one subject or many, with different drive speeds possible.
 The a7R II is also more depth-aware than a Canon EOS 5DS or Nikon D810 for video.
 This works fine for reportage and the like, but most serious videographers will still use manual focusing.

 |Af system||Hybrid 399 phase points||Contrast AF 25 points|

 It may not have as many pixels as the Canon 5DS, but the Sony has better dynamic range.
 However, the Nikon D810 is still king in this area.
-Then there is high ISO operation, which the Sony definitely bests the other two at.
-Video quality is fantastic and definitely beats the Canon and the Nikon along the lines of the a7S II.
+Then there is high ISO operation, in which the Sony definitely bests the other two.
+Video quality is fantastic and definitely beats the Canon and Nikon alternatives along the lines of the a7S II.

-Altogether, the Sony a7R II is pushing the boundaries as an all-round performer and with the ability to use third-party lenses with autofocus is very appealing.
+Altogether, the Sony a7R II is pushing the boundaries as an all-round performer and the ability to use third-party lenses with autofocus is very appealing.
 Apart from sports photography, the Sony could be used in a wide variety of applications with a very high hit rate.